mweststrate/relative-deps/README.md

 Alias `-S`.
 Default: `prepare`.
 Script name which is using for running `relative-deps`.

-Running this script will install `relative-deps`, add script and initialize empty `relativeDependencies` section.
+Running this script will install `relative-deps`, add `prepare` script and create an empty `relative-deps.json` file.

 ```json
 {